 - Further development of the translational approach bringing basic research into clinical application and vice versa

-On 5th November 2021 the DFG grants committee reached a positive final decision with funding starting on 1 July 2022.
-The transCampus Mental Health team will now do their utmost to facilitate a new generation of researches to learn and conduct translational clinical and neuroscientific research in an international and multidisciplinary context.
+On 5th November 2021 the DFG grants committee reached a positive final decision and approved of funding that started on 1st July 2022.
+In September 2022 the Dresden students finally met their London PIs and fellow students in person during the kick-off meeting at KCL.
+After this successful beginning, the transCampus Mental Health team is now doing their utmost to facilitate a new generation of researches to learn and conduct translational clinical and neuroscientific research in an international and multidisciplinary context.

 Research projects within the IRTG 2773: